By Lauren Busser, Direct from the Designers™ Contributing Writer

 At the heart of your home building project is your contractor.
-He’ll be responsible for coordinating the building schedule, arrival of materials and makes sure all the inspections are done.
+He or she will be responsible for coordinating the building schedule, arrival of materials and making sure all the inspections are done.

 Hiring a contractor to build your house is much like hiring a mechanic to work on your car.
-What you end up paying is sometimes 30% on top of what materials cost, which is to be expected.
-Doing the job yourself can save you that expense, but it can also lead to some headaches.
+What you end up paying is sometimes 30 percent on top of what materials cost, which is to be expected.
+Doing the job yourself can save you that expense, but it can also lead to some challenges.

 The Job Description

 Being your own general contractor means that you will be responsible for coordinating the availability of materials to keep the building schedule on track.
 This is a supervisory position and doesn’t necessarily mean that you will be strapping on a tool belt and swinging a hammer.
-Be aware that the GC usually has his own people frame the house so this is one more thing you’ll need to farm out to a carpenter.
+Be aware that the general contractor usually has his own people frame the house so this is one less thing you’ll need to farm out to a carpenter.

 Benefits of the Job